pelias/documentation/leaflet-geocoder.md

 1. Download the zip file from https://github.com/pelias/pelias-doc/raw/master/geocoding-tutorial.zip.
 2. Find the file in your default downloads directory and unzip it.
 It should unzip to a folder named geocoding-tutorial.
 (Note that some browsers, such as Safari, may unzip automatically.)
-3. Make sure your geocoding-tutorial folder has leaflet-geocoder.css, leaflet-geocoder, an images folder, and two HTML files.
+3. Make sure your geocoding-tutorial folder has pelias-leaflet-geocoder.css, pelias-leaflet-geocoder.js, an images folder, and two HTML files.

     ![Files needed for the walkthrough](images/geocoder-downloads-folder.png)